-- RTF control words unknown to an RTF reader have to be ignored by the RTF reader.
-The HTML/plain text encapsulation format specified by this algorithm defines new RTF control words, as specified in section 2.1.3.1. - Ignorable RTF destinations (that is, RTF groups that start with "{\<destination-name>" and end with "}") have to be skipped (not rendered in any form) by any RTF reader that does not recognize the <destination-name>.
+- 1. RTF control words unknown to an RTF reader have to be ignored by the RTF reader.
+The HTML/plain text encapsulation format specified by this algorithm defines new RTF control words, as specified in section 2.1.3.1.
+RTF control words are described in [MSFT-RTF]. - 2.
+Ignorable RTF destinations (that is, RTF groups that start with "{\<destination-name>" and end with "}") have to be skipped (not rendered in any form) by any RTF reader that does not recognize the <destination-name>.
 The HTML/plain text encapsulation format specified by this algorithm defines new RTF destinations for encapsulating original or rewritten HTML markup, as specified in section 2.1.